Horizon-Private-Server/horizon-wiki/getting-online/README.md

 - Ratchet: Deadlocked (Ratchet: Gladiator):
   - NTSC-U/C (North America)
   - PAL (Europe)*
 - Unfortunately, there is _NOT_ crossplay between the PS2 and PS3 versions of either game.
 However, the PS3 version online servers are also playable.
-Check the #other-servers channel in our Discord for details.
+Check the `#other-servers` channel in our Discord for details.
+Also, if you have a backward compatible PS3 you can play the PS2 games online.

 _*Note: Deadlocked custom maps currently work on NTSC-U/C only._